snlab-freedom/awesome-sdn/README.md

 ## Acknowledgement

-Thanks for [Open Networking Foundation](https://www.opennetworking.org/) to summarize the awesome paper reading list.
+Thanks to [Open Networking Foundation](https://www.opennetworking.org/) for summarizing the awesome paper reading list.

-Thanks for [SDNDS-TW](https://github.com/sdnds-tw) to draft the awesome list of SDN software resources.
+Thanks to [SDNDS-TW](https://github.com/sdnds-tw) for drafting the awesome list of SDN software resources.